arVahedi/spring-infra/README.md

 # Spring-Infra
-Infrastructure for any project based on spring framework
+Infrastructure (codebase) for any project based on spring framework

 ### How to run it: